Storm on Snowbelle Mountain: A Branches Book (Unicorn Diaries #6) (Paperback)

 About the Author

 Rebecca Elliott has illustrated many children's books, including Kiss, Kiss Good Night.
-She wrote and illustrated the USA Today bestselling Owl Diaries and Unicorn Diaries series, Just Because, and Zoo Girl, which was nominated for the Kate Greenaway Medal.
+She wrote and illustrated the New York Times bestselling Owl Diaries series, the Unicorn Diaries series, Just Because, and Zoo Girl, which was nominated for the Kate Greenaway Medal.
 She lives with her family in the countryside of Suffolk, England.

 A USA Today bestselling series!